 Why is it so important?
 Good records equip your student with proof of education for continuing their education, entering the military, or passing an employer’s background check.
 It may also prove valuable if there are ever any questions about your homeschool.

-Although Ohio doesn't have any state regulations requiring you to keep certain records, we recommend keeping the following important records for your homeschool:
+Although Ohio doesn't have any state laws requiring you to keep certain records, we recommend saving the following important records for your homeschool: